Joseph Hun-wei Lee

-Joseph Hun-wei Lee (李行偉) is a Chinese civil engineer, currently serving as President of the Macau University of Science and Technology.
+Joseph Hun-wei Lee (李行偉) is a Chinese civil engineer who served as President of the Macau University of Science and Technology from 2021 to 2025.

 Education and career

 Lee received a BSc, a MSc, and a PhD in civil engineering from the Massachusetts Institute of Technology.
 He served as president of the International Association for Hydro-Environment Engineering and Research (IAHR) from 2019 to 2023, the first Chinese to head the IAHR in its over eight decades of history.
 He is a past President of the Hong Kong Academy of Engineering Sciences (HKAES), past Chairman of Hong Kong Research Grant Council (RGC) as well as the Assessment Panel of the Hong Kong Public Policy Research Scheme.
 He was the founding editor-in-chief of the Journal of Hydro-environment Research (JHER).

 He joined the faculty of the University of Delaware as an assistant professor, and moved to the University of Hong Kong in 1980.
 At the University of Hong Kong, he was dean of engineering from 2000 to 2003, and pro-vice-chancellor and vice-president (staffing) from 2004 to 2010.
 During 2010-2016, he took office as vice-president for research and graduate studies at Hong Kong University of Science and Technology.